Grant Stott: 1990s

 He left Radio Forth in April 1995 to work more in television, from there he got his national TV break by presenting alongside Zoe Ball in the form of Fully Booked, BBC Scotland’s BAFTA nominated Saturday Morning Children’s show for BBC1.
-The show ran for 22 weeks throughout the summer and was re-commissioned for a further 22 weeks in 1996 before it had finished its first series, Stott then presented Children’s BBC Scotland for the third year, where he was joined by Gail Porter to host the mid-morning slot on BBC 1 Scotland in the first week of July then the early morning breakfast show on BBC 2 Scotland in the second week of the October half-term holiday, Grant and Gail teamed up to host the third and final series of Mega-Mag (October 1995 – October 1996) and in November he realised a childhood ambition by guest presenting an episode of Jackanory.
+The show ran for 22 weeks throughout the summer and was re-commissioned for a further 22 weeks in 1996 before it had finished its first series, Stott then presented Children’s BBC Scotland for the third year, where he was joined by Gail Porter to host the mid-morning slot on BBC 1 Scotland in the first week of July then the early morning breakfast show on BBC 2 Scotland in the second week of the October half-term holiday, Stott and Porter teamed up to host the third and final series of Mega-Mag (October 1995 – October 1996) and in November he realised a childhood ambition by guest presenting an episode of Jackanory.

-For the rest of the 1990s, Grant was still appearing in pantomimes and presenting more TV programmes for BBC, STV and Grampian - including Fully Booked with Sarah Vandenbergh, Children’s BBC Scotland summer and October holiday breakfast shows with Gail Porter on BBC 2 Scotland, Children In Need as part of BBC Scotland’s output, Feeling Good with Arlene Stuart and latterly Late Flyte, The Flyer, Backstage and Offside for BBC Choice Scotland.
+For the rest of the 1990s, Sott was still appearing in pantomimes and presenting more TV programmes for BBC, STV and Grampian - including Fully Booked with Sarah Vandenbergh, Children’s BBC Scotland summer and October holiday breakfast shows with Gail Porter on BBC 2 Scotland, Children In Need as part of BBC Scotland’s output, Feeling Good with Arlene Stuart and latterly Late Flyte, The Flyer, Backstage and Offside for BBC Choice Scotland.
 Stott moved into the world of TV acting beginning with a minor role as David Bissett in Take the High Road in 1998, as well as further guest appearances on Scottish Passport, Under the Hammer and Grow for it for Scottish Television and Grampian Television before taking a break from TV to return to radio whilst making more regular pantomime appearances throughout the late 1990s and the 2000s.

 Stott returned to Radio Forth in 1998 to present Forth 2's mid-morning show until switching over to Forth 1 in 2000, he took over the Forth 1 daytime slot and remained there for 17 years, where he won The Bighearted Scotland Entertainer of the Year Award and a Sony Award Nomination.